Is it safe to travel to Sri Lanka during severe flooding?

 As river levels in Sri Lanka continue to rise, areas at risk of flooding include the capital, Colombo.

-The government’s Disaster Management Centre (DMC) has issued a red-level flood warning for low areas of the Kalani River Valley within the next 48 hours.
+The government’s Disaster Management Centre (DMC) issued a red-level flood warning for low areas of the Kelani River Valley on Friday.

 Are Sri Lanka flights disrupted?